 Director: Thaddeus O’Sullivan.

-Available on VHS and on (import) DVD – scarce.
-Also as a newspaper promo DVD.
+Available on VHS and DVD.
+Also an Irish Star newspaper promo DVD.

 “Nothing Personal” (2009) (85 mins) Drama.